marcosbarbero/beautiful-jekyll/_posts/2019-01-23-centralized-authorization-jwt-spring-boot2-pt_BR.md

 published: true
 ---

-This guide walks through the process to create a centralized authentication and authorization server with Spring Boot 2, a demo resource server will also be provided.
+through the process to create a centralized authentication and authorization server with Spring Boot 2, a demo resource server will also be provided.

 >If you're not familiar with OAuth2 I recommend this [read](https://www.oauth.com/).